Tommy74/wildfly-bootable-jar-oracle/README.md

-# Wildfly Bootable Jar connecting to Oracle Database
+# WildFly Bootable Jar connecting to Oracle Database

-This repo contains a working example of a Wildfly Bootable Jar that connects to an Oracle Database;
+This repo contains a working example of a WildFly Bootable Jar that connects to an Oracle Database;

-Wildfly Bootable Jar is an alternative to Spring Boot which uses Wildfly as the embedded server;
+WildFly Bootable Jar is an alternative to Spring Boot which uses WildFly as the embedded server;

-Wildfly Bootable Jar allows you to trim the server and keep just the pieces you are interested in: as we know Wildfly comes with a ton of features like clustering, messaging, EJBs, JBatch, Microprofile etc... and with Bootable jar you can keep just the pieces you need (the pieces are called layers - you can see the list of all available layers here https://docs.wildfly.org/23/Bootable_Guide.html#wildfly_layers);
+WildFly Bootable Jar allows you to trim the server and keep just the pieces you are interested in: as we know WildFly comes with a ton of features like clustering, messaging, EJBs, JBatch, Microprofile etc... and with Bootable jar you can keep just the pieces you need (the pieces are called layers - you can see the list of all available layers here https://docs.wildfly.org/23/Bootable_Guide.html#wildfly_layers);